Simulation Studies of Social Systems – Telling the Story Based on Provenance Patterns

 Abstract

 Social simulation studies are complex.
-They typically combine various sources of data and hypotheses, that are integrated by intertwined processes of model building, simulation experiment execution, and analysis.
-Various documentation approaches exist to support the transparency and traceability of complex social simulation studies.
-In particular, provenance patterns can be used to capture central activities and entities of a simulation study.
-Entities can include, simulation models, experiments, or research questions, and activities – model building, calibration, validation, and analysis.
-The exploitation of provenance standards enables information on sources and activities, which contribute to the generation of an entity, to be queryable and computationally accessible.
-In this study, we refine the provenance pattern-based approach to address specific challenges of social agent-based simulation studies.
-Specifically, we focus on the activities and entities involved in collecting and analyzing primary data about human decisions, and the collection and quality assessment of secondary data.
-We illustrate the potential of this approach by applying it to central activities and results of the Bayesian Agent-Based Population Studies project and by presenting its implementation in a web-based tool.
+They typically combine various data sources and hypotheses about the system’s mechanisms that are integrated by intertwined processes of model building, simulation experiment execution and analysis.
+Various documentation approaches exist to increase the transparency and traceability of complex social simulation studies.
+Provenance standards enable the formalization of information on sources and activities, which contribute to the generation of an entity, in a queryable and computationally accessible manner.
+Provenance patterns can be defined as constraints on the relationships between specific types of activities and entities of a simulation study.
+In this paper, we refine the provenance pattern-based approach to address specific challenges of social agent-based simulation studies.
+Specifically, we focus on the activities and entities involved in collecting and analysing primary data about human decisions, and the collection and quality assessment of secondary data.
+We illustrate the potential of this approach by applying it to central activities and results of an agent-based simulation project and by presenting its implementation in a web-based tool.